By Bill Speros | | 42 mins

 Underdogs Hold Early-Season Edge

-Miller is not the only big-name player who is starting the new season against his old team.
+Von Miller, who returned to LA as a Bill and registered two sacks on Thursday, is not the only big-name player who is starting the new season against his old team.
 Wilson and the Broncos visit Seattle on Monday night in Week 1.
 Wilson played for the Seahawks for 13 seasons before he was dealt to the Broncos in a QB swap.

 Now it’s on to our Week 1 NFL picks to back on your sports betting app: